 Record Your Weight Loss Progress with an App

-I have my My Fitness Pal app synched with my Garmin Vivoactive 4 smart watch, so it automatically records my hikes, bike rides, and swims.
-Then, it automatically allocates me more calories for the extra exercise I have done each day.
+I have my My Fitness Pal and Omicron apps synched with my Garmin Vivoactive 4 smart watch, so they automatically register and record my hikes, bike rides, workouts, and swims.
+Then, they automatically allocate me more calories for the extra exercise I have done each day.

 Step 6: Mix it Up so that You Get to Enjoy Your Quest to Lose Weight Cycling!

 Ride different routes to keep it interesting.
 If you can, ride different bikes too.
 For example, a racer will give you a good commute and a nice speed high, but mountain biking will give you more of a full body workout.
 If biking to work starts to bore you, consider doing long weekend rides in the country side instead.